“Liberty Leading the People”

 The flag of France is a tricolor flag featuring three vertical bands, colored blue, white, and red.
 It is known as the French Tricolour or simply the Tricolour.
 The Tricolour has become one of the most influential flags in history.
 Its three-color scheme being copied by many other nations, both in Europe and the rest of the world.

 Eugène Delacroix was an artist regarded as the leader of the French Romantic school.
 Delacroix’s use of expressive brushstrokes shaped the work of the Impressionists, while his passion for the exotic inspired the artists of the Symbolist movement.
-Dramatic and romantic content characterised the central themes which led him to travel in North Africa, in search of the exotic.
+Dramatic and romantic content characterized the central themes, which led him to travel in North Africa in search of the exotic.

 - Title: Liberty Leading the People